peternutter/spotify2tidal/README.md

 - `spotify_albums.csv` - All synced albums
 - `spotify_artists.csv` - All synced artists
 - `spotify_podcasts.csv` - All podcasts (if exported)
+- `spotify_podcasts.opml` - Podcasts in OPML format for RSS readers
 - `not_found_*.csv` - Items not found on Tidal

 ## Tests